 Why should you seek extra help?

 Cats are the animal version of babies.
 They require adult intervention to help straighten some of their little notorious habits.
-Just like raising an active baby who seems to run on adrenaline and endless creativity, a cat owner will one time seek external eyes for a fresh perspective to handle his/ her pet.
+Just like raising an active baby who seems to run on adrenaline and endless creativity, a cat owner will also seek external eyes for a fresh perspective to handle his/ her pet.

 You will continue to suffer in denial and shameful pride by not taking an even bigger step to resolve your cat’s ill use of the box.
 The innocent and playful cat will leave your house with a constant lingering funk and growing frustration without the help of a professional cat handler.